lmwalker92/Walker-Portfolio/Final_partthree.md

 In my user feedback from part 2, one of the interviewees stated that they would like to see more information related to the budgeting process in general.
 I added a graphic based on a Canva template in order to list the general process/timeline of creating a public budget (based on Montgomery County Public Schools' budgeting process).
 In the last chart that describes the prominence of information for involvement and engagement, I stuck with the same visualization type that was included in part two, but added a title to describe the visualization and used different colors for 'high,' 'medium,' and 'low.'
 I also included my call to action, which was not present in part two.

 ## The Audience
+My call to action shows the three groups who I identified as my potential audiences: everyday citizens, local government and school board officials, and nonprofit organizations.
+'Everyday citizens' were the audience segment that I had in mind from the start of this project (in part 1).
+Since my story later developed into evaluating how local, public entities make information regarding participation available to citizens, I included local government officials as another audience group.
+Lastly, I chose to include nonprofit organizations.
+The inclusion of nonprofits stemmed from a personal experience: I previously interned at a nonprofit organization whose mission wad to advance access to arts and humanities education.
 ## Research Methodologies
 ## Final Design Decisions
 ## References